scott-anderson-wc/cs210pub/reading/accessibility.md

 * don't use mouseover, mouseout and hover, since those are mouse-only
 * use :focus for links that are in focus

+## Accessible jQuery

+Many jQuery methods, such as `.hide()` and `.slideUp()` use the CSS setting `display:none` to achieve the hiding.
+That method means the resulting content is inaccessible to a screen reader.
+If you don't want that, a better idea is to add an after-event handler to the jQuery code to display the content but offscreen (or using one of the other techniques for hiding content).

 ## Accessible Drop-down Menus